 While TV shows and high-profile cases of this practice – known as catfishing – have raised awareness, it still remains a common issue on many dating sites.

-Essentially, romance scams work when a scammer (posing as an attractive man or woman) reaches out to a user and builds a relationship with them exclusively online – sometimes over a period of months – before proceeding to either ask them for money or even to do favors for them: activities that could well be criminal in their nature.
+Essentially, romance scams work when a scammer (posing as an attractive man or woman) reaches out to a user and builds a relationship with them exclusively online – sometimes over months – before proceeding to either ask them for money or even to do favors for them: activities that could well be criminal.

 Why does the scam work so well?
 Catfishers do whatever it takes to win their targets’ trust.
 And once that trust is established, the target is too emotionally invested in questioning the scammer’s motives.